ICSC’s MASTER PROGRAM IN EUROPE

 CRS 635 Creativity and Change Leadership

 The Master program gives you the opportunity to concentrate on a specific topic of your choice.
-The program has mandatory elements, but the concrete completion is different for every student.
+The program has some mandatory elements, but the areas of specialization are different for every student.
 This means the order and dates for block five and six are not set in stone.
 During the second half of your Graduate Certificate program you will receive more information about your Master program.

 CRS 625 Current Issues in Creative Studies